 Word usage.
 The term "shall" is always mandatory.
 The use of terms in the singular herein is intended, where applicable, to include the plural, and vice versa.

-A motor vehicle not currently registered for operation on public highways shall not be parked within the required street, front yard, rear or side yard setbacks of the zoning district wherein the premises are located.
+A motor vehicle not currently registered for operation on public highways shall not be permitted within the required street, front yard, rear or side yard setbacks of the zoning district wherein the premises are located.

 Notice to owner by Village.
 The Village shall give written notice by registered or certified mail or personal service on the owner of the junk vehicle or on the owner or the tenant of any property on which a junk vehicle is openly stored.
 Such notice shall direct the person so served, regardless of the ownership of the junk vehicle if the property owner or tenant is served, to terminate the open storage of such vehicle within the Village of Endicott within 10 days of personal service or within 13 days from posting where service is by registered or certified mail.